 For example, to push the value of its own currency down, a country can sell lots of its own currency which would lower its currency price.

-Singapore is very unlikely to be labeled a currency manipulator, says CIMB Private Banking economist Song Seng Wun, as the country has a trade deficit with the US.
+Singapore is very unlikely to be labelled a currency manipulator, says CIMB Private Banking economist Song Seng Wun, as the country has a trade deficit with the US.

 Why was Singapore added to the list?

 The Treasury tightened its monitoring criteria to include not just America's 12 largest trading partners but any country with more than US$40 billion in bilateral goods trade.

 It also reduced the current account surplus threshold from 3% of economic growth to 2%, and lowered the threshold for persistent net purchases of foreign currency.

 Singapore had a total current account surplus that stood at 17.9% of its Gross Domestic Product (GDP) in 2018, equivalent to 4.6% of GDP, which was more than the threshold set by the US Treasury of 2%.